-The derivative instruments in which the Fund invests may obtain their investment exposure from underlying securities of any maturity or quality, including securities rated below investment grade.
 The Fund may gain exposure to foreign (non-U.S.) securities, including emerging market securities, to the extent the Fund invests in derivatives of other investment companies that hold securities of foreign (non-U.S.) issuers.
 The short-term fixed-income securities in which the Fund invests may include corporate bonds and other corporate debt securities, asset-backed securities, securities issued by the U.S. government or its agencies and instrumentalities, securities issued by non-U.S. governments or their agencies and instrumentalities, money market securities and other interest-bearing instruments or any derivative instrument meant to track the return of any such instrument, and cash.
+The Fund may also invest in money market funds or other investment companies whose assets are comprised primarily of short-term fixed income securities.
 The Fund may invest in short-term fixed income strategies of any maturity and credit quality, including securities rated below investment grade ("junk bonds").
-The Fund may not invest in money market funds or other investment companies.
+The Fund may invest in affiliated and unaffiliated registered investment companies.